Before you file, read over these 10 tips to cover all the angles.

 6. ID Theft Still a Big Risk

 Tax season is bonus time for identity thieves.
 Vigilantly protect your personal and financial information.
 Never send your tax return information to a tax preparer electronically unless it’s encrypted or is being submitted to the preparer through a secure portal.
 Shred draft copies of your tax return.
 Be wary of phishing scams that may take the form of a phone call, email, text or post on your social media account from an institution you’d normally trust.
 The IRS’s first contact with a taxpayer is always with a mailed letter, so if you get a call from someone claiming to be the IRS out of the blue, it's a scam – hang up and don't give any personal information.

 7. Private Debt Collectors on the Job

-8. Some ITINs Have Expired
+8. Your ITINs May Have Expired

 10. Choose Your Tax Preparer Wisely

 If you decide to hire a CPA or other tax professional to prepare your taxes, get referrals, verify their credentials, check to see if they have any consumer complaints filed against them, interview them, and ask them how they bill and inquire about how they secure their clients’ financial information.
 Make sure they have an IRS Preparer Tax Identification Number (PTIN).
 It’s required by law.
 If they don’t have one, walk away.
 Other red flags when looking to hire a tax preparer include not asking to see your prior year’s return, refusing to tell you how they bill, suggesting a tax credit or deduction that makes you uncomfortable, asking you to sign an incomplete or blank return or wanting your refund to be deposited into their bank account instead of yours.